Since we founded UCLA Health ophthalmology, our team has consistently ranked among the best in the country.

 Find your care

 Why choose UCLA Health for ophthalmology?

-The ophthalmology services and program at the UCLA Health Stein Eye Institute is among the highest-rated programs of its kind in the country.
-Since U.S. News & World Report began its hospital rankings in 1990, we have been among the top five eye care centers in the country and the best in the Western United States.
+The ophthalmology services and program at the UCLA Health Stein Eye Institute is among the highest-rated of its kind in the country.
+Since U.S. News & World Report began its hospital rankings in 1990, we have been among the top five eye care centers in the country and the best in the western United States.

 The UCLA Stein Eye Institute was established in 1966 by Jules Stein, MD, and Bradley Straatsma, MD, JD, founding chairman of our Department of Ophthalmology.
 When you choose UCLA Health for eye care, you benefit from:

-Comprehensive programs: We offer a full range of services through the Stein Eye Institute and Doheny Eye Centers.
+Comprehensive programs: We offer a full range of ophthalmology services through the Stein Eye Institute and Doheny Eye Centers.
 Our goal is to prevent blindness through patient care programs, vision research, training and outreach.
 We offer a wide range of subspecialty programs so that all patients have access to the targeted care they need.

 Research-driven treatments: Our team has been key in multiple eye care milestones.
 For example, we performed the first stem cell-derived transplant of retinal cells (cells that help you see) to treat legally blind patients.
 Patients in our program continue to have access to leading-edge, research-based treatment options.

-Recognized expertise: Our specialists are excellent at patient care and research and have achieved recognition for their expertise.
+Recognized expertise: Our opthalmologists are excellent at patient care and research and have achieved recognition for their expertise.
 For example, nearly two dozen of our clinicians rank each year among Los Angeles Magazine’s “Top Doctors.”